 - Q: I have other questions about paying for classes.
 Who can I contact?

-Textbooks for the Fall 2021 semester typically go on sale in the UNO Bookstore during the 1st week in August.
-You can find the textbooks required for you class through MavLink - How to Buy Textbooks
+Textbooks for the Fall 2021 semester typically go on sale in the UNO Bookstore during the first week of August.
+You can find the textbooks required for your class through MavLink - How to Buy Textbooks

 Meet our Academic Success Coordinator, Tory Robinson, and learn how to set yourself up for academic success in your first semester at UNO.

 Your path to academic success will involve honing a variety of complex skills that directly contribute to your ability to learn and study effectively.
 Prior to your first semester at UNO, you will want to explore the four academic success skills - Time Management, Learning Style, Communication & Self-Advocacy, and Wellness - highlighted in the interactive document below and identify the areas that you may need to work on.